This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Sugar is aerated with butter to achieve a light and airy texture.
 The amount of sugar is reduced slightly from other muffin recipes to achieve a muffin that’s not too sweet, which allows the chocolate to really shine through.

 • Butter adds flavor and moisture to the muffin.
-Use an unsalted butter to control the overall salt level of the recipe.
+Use unsalted butter to control the overall salt level of the recipe.

 • Sour cream lends a rich density to the muffins while retaining a light texture.